 B.A. in Communication and Rhetoric Studies (see Sec.
-7.5.1. for a complete list of B.A. graduation requirements)
+8.5.1. for a complete list of B.A. graduation requirements)

+- 1. Completion of all of the following courses:

-CRS 101 Theories of Communication and Rhetoric
+- CRS 101 Theories of Communication and Rhetoric

-CRS 110 Public Speaking I
+- CRS 110 Public Speaking I

-CRS 120 Introduction to Media Studies
+- CRS 120 Introduction to Media Studies

-2. Completion of two of the following courses, only one of which may be a Writing (WRI) course:
+- 2. Completion of two of the following courses, only one of which may be a Writing (WRI) course:

-CRS 240 Journalism
+- CRS 240 Journalism

-CRS 260 Writing for Business and the Professions
+- CRS 260 Writing for Business and the Professions

-CRS 310 Public Relations Writing
+- CRS 310 Public Relations Writing

-CRS 320 Persuasive Writing
+- CRS 320 Persuasive Writing

-WRI 290 Special Topics in Writing
+- WRI 290 Special Topics in Writing

-WRI 490 Advanced Special Topics in Writing
+- WRI 490 Advanced Special Topics in Writing

-3. Completion of five of the following courses, with at least three of them bearing the CRS designation.
-Two of the five (not including CRS 401 Internship in Communication and Rhetoric Studies) must be completed at the 400-level; of these two 400-level courses, at least one must be completed at Oglethorpe.
+- Completion of five of the following courses, with at least three of them bearing the CRS designation.
+Two of the five (not including CRS 401 Internship in Communication and Rhetoric Studies) must be completed at the 400-level; of these two 400-level courses, at least one must be completed at

+Oglethorpe.
 CRS 401 Internship in Communication and Rhetoric Studies may be taken for a maximum of 6 semester hours counting toward the major.

-CRS 200 Independent Study in Communication and Rhetoric CRS 240 Journalism CRS 260 Writing for Business and the Professions CRS 280 Gender, Culture, and Communication CRS 290 Special Topics in Communication and Rhetoric Studies CRS 310 Public Relations Writing

-CRS 320 Persuasive Writing

-CRS 340 Mass Media Effects

-CRS 400 Advanced Independent Study in Communication and Rhetoric Studies

-CRS 401 Internship in Communication and Rhetoric Studies

-CRS 415 Survey of Research Methods

-CRS 420 Media, Culture and Society

-CRS 470 Globalization and the Media

-CRS 480 Rhetoric of Human Rights

-CRS 490 Advanced Special Topics in Communication and Rhetoric Studies

-ENG 230 Creative Writing

-ENG 331 Writing Prose, Fiction and Nonfiction

-WRI 200 Independent Study in Writing

-WRI 290 Special Topics in Writing

-WRI 400 Advanced Independent Study in Writing

-WRI 490 Advanced Special Topics in Writing

-- 4. Additional requirements and things to note: - a.
+- CRS 200 Independent Study in Communication and Rhetoric - CRS 240 Journalism - CRS 260 Writing for Business and the Professions - CRS 280 Gender, Culture, and Communication - CRS 290 Special Topics in Communication and Rhetoric Studies - CRS 310 Public Relations Writing - CRS 320 Persuasive Writing - CRS 340 Mass Media Effects - CRS 400 Advanced Independent Study in Communication and Rhetoric Studies - CRS 401 Internship in Communication and Rhetoric Studies - CRS 415 Survey of Research Methods - CRS 420 Media, Culture and Society - CRS 430 Race and Representation in the Media - CRS 470 Globalization and the Media - CRS 480 Rhetoric of Human Rights - CRS 490 Advanced Special Topics in Communication and Rhetoric Studies - ENG 230 Creative Writing - ENG 331 Writing Prose, Fiction and Nonfiction - WRI 200 Independent Study in Writing - WRI 290 Special Topics in Writing - WRI 400 Advanced Independent Study in Writing - WRI 490 Advanced Special Topics in Writing - 4.
+Additional requirements and things to note: - a.
 A grade of "C-" or better is required in all courses contributing to the major. - b.
 All majors must also complete a TU minor course of study to connect their field to a related body of knowledge and to enhance career possibilities.
 Students are encouraged to broaden their knowledge and skills through this required minor in such areas as studio art, philosophy, psychology, business administration, politics and international studies.
 This minor requirement may not be fulfilled by the (TU) Writing minor. - c.
 At least one 400-level CRS course (excluding CRS 401) must be taken at Oglethorpe. - d.
 At most, one course contributing to the major can be counted toward a minor or a second major in another discipline. - e.
 Though CRS 401 Internship in Communication and Rhetoric Studies may be taken more than once, a maximum of 6 semester hours may be applied to the major.
 Any additional semester hours earned from CRS 401 will be applied to general electives.

 B.A.L.S. in Communication and Rhetoric Studies (see Sec.
-7.5.2. for a complete list of B.A.L.S. graduation requirements)
+8.5.2. for a complete list of B.A.L.S. graduation requirements)

-CRS 101 Theories of Communication and Rhetoric

-CRS 110 Public Speaking I

-CRS 120 Introduction to Media Studies

-2. Completion of two of the following courses:
+- 1. Completion of all of the following courses: - CRS 101 Theories of Communication and Rhetoric - CRS 110 Public Speaking I - CRS 120 Introduction to Media Studies - 2.
+Completion of two of the following courses: - CRS 240 Journalism